 Send for help

-Another difficulty students found was that most paediatric rotations aren’t completed at tertiary centres.
+Students found was that most paediatric rotations aren’t completed in tertiary centres.
 This means that very sick children are quickly transferred out to the larger metro hospitals.
-So, whilst students were able to gain skills in completing the initial assessment and management of very ill children, they usually missed out on following this through with their ongoing care.
+Whilst students were able to gain skills in completing the initial assessment and management of very ill children, they usually missed out on following this through with their ongoing care.

-This was even more apparent for students who are based in rural clinical schools – and the number of these placements is growing with the focus on promoting rural training for students.
-For the students located in regional and further centres, paediatric wards could be quite small and may see limited number of sick children during their placement period.
+This was even more apparent for students who were based in rural clinical schools – and the number of these placements is growing with the focus on promoting rural training for students.
+For the students located in regional and remote centres, paediatric wards can be quite small and may see a limited number of sick children during their placement.
 In very far rural and remote areas, students may also be taught by a general practitioner with paediatric training, not a paediatrician.
 And whilst they are still able to learn the necessary skills to assess and manage acute paediatric presentations, the threshold for transferring children onto larger centres is very low.
 Similarly, there is very limited exposure to neonatal care in these areas, with most pre-term pregnancies transferring straight away.